kemtls/KEMTLS-TLS13Tamarin/src/kemtls/README.md

 On the other hand, definitions simply expand out a tuple, for example `ClientHello`.

-Upper snake case variables such as `SIMPLE_MODEL` are reserved for preprocessor flags.
+Upper snake case variables such as `SIMPLE_MODEL`, `PDK` are reserved for preprocessor flags.

 #### Using `set_state()`